frontsideair/blog/content/blog/server-side-rendering-local-dates-without-fouc/index.md

 ---

-My approach borrows from [another one of Josh's stellar articles](https://www.joshwcomeau.com/react/dark-mode/) about a similar problem, the dreaded flash of light-mode.
-It's essentially the same technique: inject a synchronous script to act before the content is painted (or React has started hydration).
+My approach borrows from [another one of Josh's stellar articles](https://www.joshwcomeau.com/react/dark-mode/) about a similar problem, the dreaded flash of light-mode.[^8] It's essentially the same technique: inject a synchronous script to act before the content is painted (or React has started hydration).
 There are a few steps.

 1. A vanilla JavaScript function is needed to format the date.
 It has to be dependency-free and self-contained since we must turn it into a string.
 2. Add it to the `window` object at your client entry point.